graphile/graphile.github.io/src/pages/postgraphile/make-wrap-resolvers-plugin-audit-and-soft-delete.md

 > NOTE to Benjie & the team: This example is provided with my limited knowledge as I have just started
 > plugin development and with this disclaimer I can note that by using lodash and my solution for returning
 > the Delete mutation result to client is a hack that shows my limited knowledge ✌️😉
+>
+> ps.
+Please modify this page however you want to fit more generic usage of Postgraphile.

 ```js
 const _ = require('lodash')